DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ```

 For multiple queues, automatic state transition is not supported, so we manually transition the texture state to UAV and
-disable automatic transitions by setting the state to UNKNOWN:
+disable automatic transitions by setting the texture state to UNKNOWN:

 ```cpp
 const StateTransitionDesc Barriers[] = {